Alex-Oma/Software-Development-2-Hangman-Game/README.md

 Such combination of manual functional testing and unit tests covering the code allows to achieve high quality of the software being developed such as our crossword game.
 The manual testing will focus on the user interface, game state logic, and overall user experience to ensure that the game behaves as expected from a player's perspective.
 The unit tests will focus on the backend logic, including REST API endpoints, game mechanics, and scoring to ensure that the core functionality of the game is robust and reliable.
+Also, performance testing and accessibility testing will be performed to ensure that the game loads quickly and is usable by players with disabilities.

 #### Manual Testing